PermafrostDiscoveryGateway/MAPLE_v3/README.md

 │    └── temp <br>
 └── hyp_best_train_weights_final.h5 <br>

-Root directory where this structure is located should also be given in the maple_configuration file.
+Root directory where this structure is located should also be given in the [mpl_config.py](mpl_config.py) file.

 For HPC execution depending on your HPC you also need to indicate the .out .err locations for it to get it executed as a batch job.